etan18/Obsidian-Notes/Unfinished/large language models.md

 - Include an example of whatever question/task you want the llm to answer/do
 - Include the answer to the example, as well as the logical steps taken to arrive at the end result

+---
+- perplexity -> negative log likelihood
+	- metric used in [[information theory]] to quantify uncertainty
+	- we can use negative log likelihood to estimate what our loss should be. for a language modeling task with vocabulary size $n$, the expected value of our loss is
+$$-\ln (\frac{1}{n})$$
+- context window: working memory of an LLM, the number of *tokens* that an llm can consider in a single prompt/query
+	- tradeoff: computational cost scales quadratically with size of context window. this is because the relationships between each token must be computed.
+	- Large context windows may also dilute relevant information and confuse the model. a 2023 study found that LLMs perform best when the most relevant information is at the beginning or end of the input
+- Evaluations
+	- mmlu, benchmarks